 Dani has been working as an Artist in Residence for over 40 years!
 She has worked in Edmonton, Calgary, New York City, Austria and Chicago as a professional Writer/Director/Choreographer/Performer/Teacher creating performances with tens of thousands of children in both general ed. and special needs.
-She has trained in multiple forms of Dance and Theater and is ever expanding her repertoire.
+She has trained in multiple forms of Dance, Theater, Gymnastics, Hoop and is ever expanding her repertoire.
 She has specialized education in Early Childhood, Behavior Management and Brain Gym.
 Dani's gift is a striking balance of Artist, Educator and Entertainer.
 She ensures her students find a supportive environment, where-in they can feel comfortable enough to take the risks necessary to discover their own Artist with-in.
-Dani has recently added a small staff of teaching artists to deliver her material and philosophy to even more students.
+Dani has recently added a a select group of fellow teaching artists to deliver her material and philosophy to even more students.

 " I have seen the impact the Performing Arts can make in a student's life and I'm excited to share that with your school!"

 Dani offers many different residencies in Dance, Drama and Gymnastics.
 She teaches all ages, but spends most of her time in Elementary and Jr. High schools.
 Whatever you can imagine in Performing Arts programming Dani can make a reality!
 Her experience as a professional entertainer, director and choreographer in New York City for 12 years, has given her a personal understanding of the professional model of production from first rehearsal to final performance.
 All residencies contain, excellent instruction delivered in a safe, inclusive, and non-competitive environment.